Kentucky school shooting victim's family was able to say goodbye to son before he died

 “We’re doing as well as can be expected,” Smock’s father told USA Today.

-The suspect, a 15-year-old student who has not been identified was ordered held Thursday on preliminary charges of murder and assault.
+The suspect, a 15-year-old student, who has not been identified was ordered held Thursday on preliminary charges of murder and assault.
 A motive for the shooting has not been released.

+Holt's boyfriend, Gage Smock, is being treated at Vanderbilt University Medical Center for a gunshot wound to his head.

 KENTUCKY SCHOOL SHOOTING VICTIM’S MOTHER SAYS DAUGHTER CALLED HER AS SHE DIED

 "Just senseless.
-It was just senseless," Brian Cope said.
+It was just senseless," Cope said.
 "To take a life, take these two lives, these families loved ...
 And to take that away from us is so hard.
 It shouldn't have happened."

 Preston’s classmates and baseball coaches remembered the teenager as “kind and soft-spoken.”

-"I knew him as my son and he acted kind of different around me – I'm kind of strict on my boys, but I love my boys," Brian Cope said.
+"I knew him as my son and he acted kind of different around me – I'm kind of strict on my boys, but I love my boys," Cope said.
 "The outpouring of people telling stories about how much he was loved, it's such a blessing."

 Cope recalled his son loving snow and being able to enjoy it a few weeks before his death after it snowed 10 inches in the region.